openssl/openssl/NOTES-PERL.md

        $ cpan -f -i Text::Template

-   Note: on VMS, you must quote any argument that contains upper case characters, so the lines above would be:
+   Note: on VMS, you must quote any argument that contains uppercase characters, so the lines above would be:

        $ cpan -i "Text::Template"